brent-data-projects/dbt-data-for-social-good/nonprofit_aneng_tech_stack.md

 **Cons**:

-- Steep learning curve requiring dedicated admin resources
+- Steep learning curve requiring dedicated IT/admin resources
 - Can be complex to implement and maintain
 - Limited customization on free Power of Us licenses
 - May be overkill for smaller organizations